ezhang1218/CCUR/README.md

 ## CFS
 We compare results with CFS in this folder for each data.
 For corresponding files, we follow the original paper and its implementation which can be found here https://github.com/suinleelab/CFS/blob/master/contrastive_fs/.

+## Simulation
+This file contains simulations for both contrastive column and row selection.